Characterization of Erd\"os matrices by their zero entries: An algorithm to find all matrices

 {\bf Step 4:} For our basis set $B_S = \{\sigma_1, \ldots, \sigma_l\}$, we compute the gram matrix $M$ given by $M_{ij} = \FrobIP{\sigma_i}{\sigma_j}$.
 We then solve for the $l\times1$ column vector $\mathbf{y}$ satisfying $M\mathbf{y}=\allones{l}{1}$.
 We normalize this to $\mathbf{x} = \mathbf{y}/\sum{y_i}$.
 Now we compute $E_S = \sum{x_i\sigma_i}$.

-{\bf Step 5:} We check for the Erd\"os-ness of $E_S$ obtained in the previous step.
+{\bf Step 5:} We check for the \erdos-ness of $E_S$ obtained in the previous step.
 Namely, whether:

-The simplest way to find the maxtrace is to compute all the $n!$ traces.
-It might be interesting to explore better methods for maxtraces of bistochastic matrices.
-Note that Step 4 ensures all inner traces of $E_S$ are the same and equal to the squared Frobenius norm $\Frobnorm{E_s}^2$.
-Finally, we gather all those $E_S$ that have the above properties into a list, but we discard the cases where $\skel(E_S) \neq S$; to avoid duplication.
+\begin{itemize} \item $E_S$ has no negative entries. \item $\maxtrace(E_S) = \Frobnorm{E_S}^2$. \end{itemize} The simplest way to find the maxtrace is to compute all the $n!$ traces.
+On the other hand, one could use Hungarian algorithm which efficiently solves the {\it assignment problem} in $O(n^3)$ steps/time.
+Notably, Step 4 already ensures that all the inner traces of $E_S$ are the same and equal to the squared Frobenius norm $\Frobnorm{E_s}^2$.
+Finally, we gather all those $E_S$ that have the above properties, while also discarding the cases of $\skel(E_S) \neq S$ (which happens for \cite[Example 1.5]{Brualdi2021}) to avoid duplication.